avyboy/aresmush/features/littlethings.md

 Ares tries to make players' lives easier.
 Most of these are little conveniences, but hopefully they add up to a more pleasurable experience overall.

 * Reply to the last bbpost you read.
-* Command input is prefixed with '%%' so you can easily strip it out of logs.
+* Command output is prefixed with '%%' so you can easily strip it out of logs.
 * Teleport to a person or place by name or ID.
 * *More coming eventually*